The Risks of Teaching to the Test

 I’m actually a big fan of DDI.
 I’ve even written posts on using data to improve instruction.
 Too often, though, the time needed to gather and interpret data can overwhelm teachers.
 By the time we’ve gotten through assessment and analysis, students have moved on to another topic and we are unable to take action to respond.
 When teachers do take action, they might create leveled groupings, but they often do not have time to create activities that are meaningfully tailored to the specific needs of each group.

-The Solution: Meaningful DDI requires a shift in thinking about how we expect students to move through course material (same topics, same pace, etc).
+Meaningful DDI requires a shift in thinking about how we expect students to move through course material (same topics, same pace, etc).
 DDI also benefits from a digital platform to gather, aggregate, and visualize data.
-Simply rating and sorting students may allow us to spend a little extra time with those who are struggling, but what they really need is the opportunity to work at their own pace and on their own level.
+Rating and sorting students may allow us to spend extra time explaining grade level content to those who are struggling, when what they really need is the opportunity to build foundational skills.
 Platforms like Khan Academy and NoRedInk can save a great deal of time identifying student needs and can also allow students to work on content that is appropriate for them.

 Without standards, it would be hard for schools and teachers to decide what to teach each year.
 There has been a great deal of controversy over how to balance consistency and flexibility in determining grade level expectations.
-Unfortunately, identifying goals (and breaking them down into small parts) is very different from actually teaching kids to meet these goals.
+Unfortunately, identifying goals (and breaking them down into small parts) is not the same as actually teaching kids to meet these goals.
 Trying to understand a symphony by learning the frequency of each note or the type of wood and metal used in each instrument would be crazy!
 Yet this is exactly what we do when we break down concepts into sub-topics of sub-topics.
-Then, we turn these sub-sub-topics into lists of lesson objectives that teachers are meant to use to plan their lessons.
+Then, we turn these sub-sub-topics into lists of lesson objectives that teachers are meant to use in planning their lessons.

 For example, I recently worked with a teacher to plan a unit on fractions.
-According to the pacing calendar, she should spend 6 days on equivalent fractions, followed by 5 days on using multiplication to demonstrate equivalence.
+The pacing guide called for 6 days on equivalent fractions, followed by 5 days on using multiplication to demonstrate equivalence.
 Later she would spend 12 days on adding fractions with the same denominator, interspersed with 7 days on equivalence for fractions greater than one.
 Just looking at the overview practically put me to sleep – I could only imagine how bored and frustrated the students would be!

 The reality is that concepts are interconnected; when we isolate numeracy from operations or spend days on notation or vocabulary, students struggle to find purpose in the learning.
 This applies not only to math (imagine trying to explain a noun without being able to discuss verbs), but to most subjects taught in school.
 When we combine multiple topics, we better approximate real life scenarios; the learning becomes more interesting.
 Later in the year, we can always weave in previous topics for review and to make sure we have spent enough time addressing each standard.

-On a recent classroom visit, I found the plans for a 45 minute lesson that contained almost 10 sections.
+On a recent classroom visit, I found the plans for a 45 minute lesson that contained 8 sections.
 These included a DoNow, Mini-Lesson, Group Practice, and Exit Ticket.
 The teacher did his best, racing through each part of the lesson until the students’ heads were spinning.
-Of course, when it came time for them to demonstrate their learning, they were neither willing nor able to complete their page-long exit ticket in the requisite 4 minutes.
+Of course, when it came time for them to demonstrate their learning, they were neither willing nor able to complete their full-page exit ticket in the requisite 4 minutes.

 After the lesson, I congratulated the instructor for the useful strategies, but I wondered why he felt it was necessary to incorporate all of them into one lesson.
 He shared with me the planning template and checklist that would be used during his observation – if he didn’t incorporate all 8 components, he risked a negative rating.
 Similarly, many have misinterpreted the Gradual Release of Responsibility model to mean that every lesson should contain an “I do,” a “We do,” and a “You do,” section, perhaps overlooking the meaning of Gradual.